 The Huntsman Cancer Foundation was established in 1995 to, “understand cancer from its beginnings, to use that knowledge in the creation and improvement of cancer treatments, to relieve the suffering of cancer patients, and to provide education about cancer risk, prevention, and care.”
 The funds go to the Huntsman Cancer Institute, who helps fulfill that mission.
 The Huntsman Hometown Heroes provides the framework to help people like me raise money for cancer.

+It has been a couple of years since I have actually used cycling to raise money for cancer, but that does not mean we have stopped the fight.
+As a family we continue to support those organizations like the Huntsman Cancer Foundation with their fight.
+As you can tell this is a topic that is near and dear to my family’s heart.
 Thanks for listening, and thanks in advance for any type of contribution that you make.
 Cancer is a horrible, horrible disease that with the work of organizations like the Huntsman Cancer Foundation, can be beat.
 If you are looking to make a contribution to the fight against cancer, consider them.